 I’ve found no better word than “resilience” to describe that particular year in my father’s work and life, and indeed to characterize his entire life, especially his early life, when he discovered the great art and artists of the past and quite literally drew and painted a new identity for himself. — Musa Mayer

 My work has its roots in sculpture.
 For years I threw myself into studying problems of balance, volume, space, shadow, and light…

 I took stock of the awareness of our time.
 I used my knowledge of the craft, my intuition, and my intelligence to note with increased clarity the poverty of my methods in comparison to modern techniques.
 I have been conquered by the hero-miracle of our age, the machine.
 To it belong beauty, revelations, testimonies, the recording of history.
 To it belong, in the end, truthful dreams and public demand…

-Despite everything, I persist in attempting to fix in resin the imprints of our body: I am convinced that among all the manifestations of perishability, the human body is the most sensitive, the only source of all joy, all pain, all truth… On the level of consciousness because of its ontological misery which is as inevitable as it is unacceptable. — Alina Szapocznikow, April 1972*
+Despite everything, I persist in trying to fix in resin the traces of our body: I am convinced that of all the manifestations of the ephemeral, the human body is the most vulnerable, the only source of all joy, all suffering, and all truth, because of its essential nudity, is as inevitable as it is inadmissible on any conscious level. — Alina Szapocznikow, March 1972, Malakoff*

 TO EXALT THE EPHEMERAL—ALINA SZAPOCZNIKOW, 1962–1972, a comprehensive exhibition of work by this essential artist, is on view in Manhattan for one more week.